ilynne/bidsketch/README.md

 Postmark Bounce Handler

 * It should accept a post request
-* It should require a valid API token
+* It should require a valid ip address
 * It should parse the posted JSON data
 * It should alert the user of a hard bounce
 * It should reactivate a bounce if possible